zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/cr-48-chrome-notebook-developer-information/index.md

 ---

-### Install your own build of Chromium OS
+### Install your own build of ChromiumOS

 First, download the recovery kernel, as explained above.
-Then build a Chromium OS image, as mentioned in the [Chromium OS Developer Guide](/chromium-os/developer-guide).
+Then build a Chromium OS image, as mentioned in the [ChromiumOS Developer Guide](/chromium-os/developer-guide).
 Once you have the recovery kernel and the OS image, you'll stitch them together, copy them to a USB drive, and then boot your system from the USB drive.